Part I: From scenic to semantic

 The challenge ahead

-As semantic systems grow more capable, designers face a new set challenges:
+As semantic systems grow more capable, designers face a new set of challenges:

 Agency